-Light Therapy (Photobiomodulation)
+Light Therapy Photobiomodulation

-Photobiomodulation is a new potential treatment for concussions being developed by researchers and clinicians.
+Light Therapy, specifically photobiomodulation, is a new potential treatment for concussions being developed by researchers and clinicians.
 The photobiomodulation devices use light-emitting diodes (LEDs) to deliver light in the visible red and near-infrared wavelengths.

 LED light therapy devices - research & current use

-Several clinical trials are investigating light therapy for persistent postconcussion symptoms.
 There is an ongoing remote study at the VA Boston Healthcare System for people who have persistent post-concussion symptoms; you don’t have to be a military veteran to apply for inclusion in the study.
 A study at the University of Utah for people with symptoms due to repetitive head impacts recently concluded; the results will be published in the fall of 2023.
 A case study at UCSF found light therapy had positive effects for a pro hockey player with persistent post-concussive symptoms.
 Several VA Boston case studies showed good outcomes of light therapy for former pro football players with symptoms due to repetitive head impacts.

 In addition, researchers are studying light therapy for PTSD, Parkinson’s Disease (see also Dr. John Mitrofanis’ book Running in the Light), Alzheimer's Disease, and dementia.